GiuseppeMP/udemy-modern-react-with-redux/README.md

 4. Lets create two components, SearchBar and ImageList.

-4.1 App -> SearchBar, App -> ImageList.
+4.1.
+App -> SearchBar, App -> ImageList.

+## lecture 73.
+Adding Some Project Structure.

+1. Delete all generated files in src folder.

+2. Create a index.js file.

+3. Create a folder components and inside of it, create a file App.js.

+4. Write the App.js as a functional component and import on index.js.